python/cpython/Doc/library/stdtypes.rst

    single: % formatting
    single: % interpolation

-..
-XXX is the note enough?

 .. note::

-   The formatting operations described here are modelled on C's printf() syntax.
-They only support formatting of certain builtin types.
-The use of a binary operator means that care may be needed in order to format tuples and dictionaries correctly.
-As the new :ref:`string-formatting` syntax is more flexible and handles tuples and dictionaries naturally, it is recommended for new code.
-However, there are no current plans to deprecate printf-style formatting.
+   The formatting operations described here exhibit a variety of quirks that lead to a number of common errors (such as failing to display tuples and dictionaries correctly).
+Using the newer :meth:`str.format` interface helps avoid these errors, and also provides a generally more powerful, flexible and extensible approach to formatting text.

 String objects have one unique built-in operation: the ``%`` operator (modulo).
 This is also known as the string *formatting* or *interpolation* operator.
 Given ``format % values`` (where *format* is a string), ``%`` conversion specifications in *format* are replaced with zero or more elements of *values*.
-The effect is similar to the using :c:func:`sprintf` in the C language.
+The effect is similar to using the :c:func:`sprintf` in the C language.

 If *format* requires a single argument, *values* may be a single non-tuple object.
 [5]_  Otherwise, *values* must be a tuple with exactly the number of